Climate Action Funding and Technical Resources

 - Department of Commerce: Climate — Includes information on Commerce’s multi-year project to develop guidance for counties and cities to address mitigation, resilience, and disproportionately impacted communities within their comprehensive plans.
-This program is described within the 2021-23 operating budget, which appropriated more than $3 million over 2021-2023.

 - Department of Ecology: Climate — Includes information on climate change, its causes, greenhouse gases, and other resources.

 - Department of Health: Climate — Includes information on climate change impacts to health in terms of air quality, water, extreme heat, shellfish safety, and agriculture, as well as additional resources.

 - Department of Natural Resources: Climate — Discusses assessing species vulnerability and natural areas resiliency.

 - Department of Transportation: Climate Resilience — Includes WSDOT's climate-related studies.

 - American Planning Association: Climate Change Policy Guide — Includes policies that can be used to help formulate position statements, legislative recommendations, and other policy-based actions.

 - Center for Climate and Energy Solutions (C2ES) — Offers a comprehensive collection of scientific and public policy information regarding climate change to encourage innovative programs and solutions.

 - Rocky Mountain Institute: The Carbon-Free City Handbook (2019) — Includes 22 actions and associated resources for cities interested in moving toward climate-neutrality.